sgoudham/bst-rs/README.md

 the [Ord](https://doc.rust-lang.org/core/cmp/trait.Ord.html) trait.

-It is also important to note that [RecursiveBST](src/lib.rs) is more likely to `blow the stack.` For more information on why that is the case, please read have a look at [The Story of Tail Call Optimizations in Rust.](https://seanchen1991.github.io/posts/tco-story/)
+It is also important to note that [RecursiveBST](src/lib.rs) is more likely to `blow the stack.` For more information on why that is the case, please have a look at [The Story of Tail Call Optimizations in Rust.](https://seanchen1991.github.io/posts/tco-story/)

 ## Personal Goals